Deploy Kubernetes and JupyterHub on Jetstream with Magnum and Cluster API

 bash create_cluster.sh

-The cluster consumes resources when active, it can be switched off with:
+The cluster consumes resources when active.
+It can be switched off with:

 bash delete_cluster.sh